rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 This brings up a terminal window that looks similar to the Unix `top` program, except that instead of a list of OS processes, this offers a list of tasks, and shows their status (i.e. running, ready to poll, or blocked), as well as some metrics about how long the tasks spend in each state.

-At the top of the screen, Barbara sees highlighted warnin: "deadlock cycle was detected. hit `P` for more info."
+At the top of the screen, Barbara sees highlighted warning: "deadlock cycle was detected. hit `P` for more info."

 Barbara types capital `P`.
 The terminal switches to "problem view," which shows